 Mexico City, Mexico

 Since we already mentioned it, why not start here?
 This is a pretty big city and there’s so much to cover, we’ll just hit a few highlights.
 Gourmet dining is at its finest with restaurants like Enrique Olvera’s Pujol, Jorge Vallejo’s Quintonil, and Mikel Alonso’s Biko Restaurant—all of which, by the way, have made it onto the list of the foodies’ bible: World’s 50 Best Restaurants List.
 If you’re looking for something a little less formal check out the street food: it’s actually been recognized as a UNESCO Intangible Cultural Heritage.
 Need we say more?
-That takes us to their famous marketplaces, like the one at La Merced, but we’d highly recommend you hire someone to take you by the hand for that exploration, such as Cristina Potters from Mexico Cooks—one of the coolest, most knowledgeable non-Mexican chef/tour guide you’ll ever have the pleasure of eating with (follow her blog, you won’t regret it).
+That takes us to their famous marketplaces, like the one at La Merced, but we’d highly recommend you hire someone to take you by the hand for that exploration, such as Cristina Potters from Mexico Cooks—a native English speaker and one of the coolest, most knowledgeable chef/tour guide you’ll ever have the pleasure of eating with (follow her blog, you won’t regret it).